ansh5025/DDOS_TelegramBot/README.md

+## Contact

+For any queries or support or removal, contact [@mesh213](https://t.me/mesh213) on Telegram.

+ONLY FOR TESTING PURPOSE
+---
+Happy DDoS'ing responsibly! 🚀

 # DDoS Attack Bot

 This repository contains a Telegram bot designed to perform DDoS attacks.
 The bot allows authorized users to initiate attacks against specified targets.
 It includes various commands for managing users, logging activities, and viewing information about attacks.